vizitiuRoman/nestjs-testing/README.md

 Cases:
 - successfully return user
-- should not find user
+- should not find a user

 ```typescript
 describe('Get user by id', () => {